Flagstaff wildfire forces evacuations, steadily grows | WTOP News

 FLAGSTAFF, Ariz.
 (AP) — Evacuations are in effect in parts of northern Arizona as a wildfire about 6 miles (9 kilometers) north of Flagstaff steadily grew Sunday, authorities said.

-Coconino National Forest officials said the wildfire was reported at 10:15 a.m. by a fire lookout.
-The fire has produced a noticeable plume of smoke.
+Coconino National Forest officials said the Pipeline Fire was reported at 10:15 a.m. by a fire lookout and had burned approximately 4,000-5,000 acres by late Sunday, pushing about 15 miles (24 kilometers).

+In connection with the fire, Forest Service law enforcement said they have arrested and charged a 57-year-old man with natural resource violations.
+The cause of the wildfire wasn’t immediately known.

-Coconino County Sheriff’s officials said the Arizona Snowbowl and people living in the area of the west Schultz Pass Road area must evacuate.
+Coconino County Sheriff’s officials said the Arizona Snowbowl ski resort and people living in the area of the west Schultz Pass Road must evacuate.
 People living in Doney Park and the area near Mt.
 Elden should be prepared.

 Euelda King and her family evacuated their home for the second time this year because of wildfires.
 She hadn’t settled back in from a springtime blaze before leaving again Sunday, this time able to grab photographs and clothing she didn’t get earlier.